Weights for $\ell$-local compact groups: Abstract

 \section{Abstract}

-In this short note, we initiate the study of $\cF$-weights for an $\ell$-local compact group $\cF$ over a discrete $\ell$-toral group $S$ with discrete torus $T$.
-Motivated by Alperin's Weight Conjecture for simple groups of Lie-type, we conjecture that when $\cF$ is (algebraically) connected, that is every element of $S$ is $\cF$-fused into $T$, the number of weights of $\cF$ is equal to the number of ordinary irreducible characters of its Weyl group.
+In this note, we initiate the study of $\cF$-weights for an $\ell$-local compact group $\cF$ over a discrete $\ell$-toral group $S$ with discrete torus $T$.
+Motivated by Alperin's Weight Conjecture for simple groups of Lie-type, we conjecture that when $T$ is the unique maximal abelian subgroup of $S$ up to $\cF$-conjugacy and every element of $S$ is $\cF$-fused into $T$, the number of weights of $\cF$ is bounded above by the number of ordinary irreducible characters of its Weyl group.
 By combining the structure theory of $\cF$ with the theory of blocks with cyclic defect group, we are able to give a proof of this conjecture in the case when $\cF$ is simple and $|S:T| =\ell$.
-We also propose and give evidence for an analogue of the Alperin--McKay conjecture in this setting.
+We also propose and give evidence for an analogue of the height zero case of Robinson's Ordinary Weight conjecture in this setting.

 \keywords{fusion systems, weight conjectures, blocks, $p$-local compact groups}

 \subjclass[2010]{20C33, 20D20, 20D06, 55R35}